Notifications

 Centred on the powerful story of Rus and Daisey, this interactive workshop explores how long-term relationships can transform lives through coaching.
 Reflect on the role of trust, care, and connection, and gain practical tools to build deeper, more meaningful relationships in your own coaching practice.

-Where is it happening?
+Where did it happen?

 It's a venue synonymous with success, having hosted Team GB's haul of seven track cycling golds at the 2012 Olympic Games.
-We'd love for you to join us to examine how coaching can shape the future pathways to glory.

 Use the interactive map to find directions to the VeloPark and explore the local area.
 Our FAQ section also includes lots of handy information about the venue and event.